codebyzeb/DYMULTI-23/README.md

-# Part-III-Project
+# Word Segmentation using Multiple Cues

-This repository contains the code and the dissertation for my Part III Project at the University of Cambridge: *"Word segmentation and lexicon learning from child-directed speechusing multiple cues"*.
+This repository contains the code for *"Word Segmentation and Lexicon Learning from Child-Directed Speech Using Multiple Cues"* (pending acceptance into the Journal of Child Language).

 ## Prerequisites